This tutorial explains the 'Usability Analytics' page, which allows you to view and track your consumption and storage as per your contract.

 The breakdown of consumption and storage can be viewed by origins, commodities, creators, entities and API/portal.

-Origins: In this example, most farm plots verified come from Ivory Coast.
+Origins: In this example, most farm plots verified come from Brazil.

-Creators: In this example, Fadhil Ayyasy has created the most.
+Creators: In this example, PS has created the most.

 Entities: By viewing entities you can view by supplier.
-In this example, we can see the split for our main company, Meridia, versus our supplier, La Chocolateria
+In this example, we can see the split for our main company, Meridia, versus our supplier.

 API/Portal: This view allows me to see how much data I have uploaded using the API versus directly onto the portal.